raml-org/raml-spec/versions/raml-10/raml-10.md

 ### Type Declarations

-Types may be declared inline, wherever the API expects data, or in an OPTIONAL **types** property at the root of the API or in an included library.
-The value is a map where each key represents the name of the type and its value is a type declaration.
+Types can be declared inline where the API expects data, in an OPTIONAL **types** property at the root of the API, or in an included library.
+To declare a type, you use a map where the key represents the name of the type and its value is a type declaration.

 ```yaml
 types: